tkaitchuck/Rust4JavaDevelopers/src/ownership.md

 ```
 when the function returns, the vector `items` and all of the strings in it will be dropped from memory.

 This might seems like it doesn’t allow cycles.
 There are ways to create cycles, but for the most part they aren’t needed.
-Why this is the case will be covered in “How Rust makes you a better Java programmer”.
+Why this is the case will be covered later in [“How Rust makes you a better Java programmer”](./rust_makes_you_better_at_java.html).

-However the main tool that used is borrowing.
+The main tool that used in conjunction with ownership is borrowing.

 # Borrows
   * Output to be populated